abhinavk1/chess-knight-shortest-path/README.md

 This application generates a distance graph which is a matrix of numbers that shows the minimum number of turns it takes for a knight in a given starting position (x0, y0) to reach the coordinate in the matrix.
 If the coordinate is unreachable, we denote it with -1.
+It uses breadth first search to find the shortest path.

 ### Technology Specification
 1. This project is built using Java 8.